 The Salar de Uyuni is the largest salt flat in the world, the site of an enormous saltwater lake from prehistoric times.
 When the waters of the lake dried up, the salt had nowhere to go and left behind the huge salt deserts.

 The solid crust of salt is anywhere from several centimeters to a few meters thick and as flat and white as a blank sheet of paper.

-One of the highlights of South America travel is taking a 3-day/2-night tour across the Salar de Uyuni in a 4×4, starting in southern Bolivia and ending up in northern Chile, or vice versa.
-It’s an action packed journey that involves staying at a hotel made of salt in the desert, hiking through a strange landscape of yellow grass, red lake and purplish mountains and bathing in a geothermal pool.
+One of the highlights of South America travel is taking a three-day/two-night tour across the Salar de Uyuni in a 4×4, starting in Southern Bolivia and ending up in Northern Chile, or vice versa.
+It’s an action-packed journey that involves staying at a hotel made of salt in the desert, hiking through a strange landscape of yellow grass, red lake and purplish mountains and bathing in a geothermal pool.

 You can also take some pretty crazy forced perspective photos in this other-worldly landscape, which is a lot of fun.